 - Phenylalanine-free formulas.
 A formula low in phenylalanine should be started as soon as the condition is detected; Lofenalac and Phenyl-free are low phenylalanine formulas; best results are obtained if the special formula is started before the newborn is 3 weeks of age.

 - Restricted diet.
-A low phenylalanine diet is a very restricted one; foods to be omitted are breads, meat, fish, dairy products, nuts, and legumes; the child remains on the diet at least into early adulthood, and it may even be recommended indefinitely.
+A low phenylalanine diet is a very restricted one; foods to be omitted are bread, meat, fish, dairy products, nuts, and legumes; the child remains on the diet at least into early adulthood, and it may even be recommended indefinitely.

 - Amino acid supplementation.
 Other essential amino acids are supplemented using various medical foods, and vitamin, mineral, and other micronutrients are followed closely; stringent phenylalanine-restricted diets have been reported to cause deficiencies of iron, zinc, selenium, and other nutrients and essential amino acids in patients with PKU.